 On Stórhöfði cape you will find a view-dial, like in many places in Iceland.
 I seek out these view-dials as my husband's family has made many of the view-dials in Iceland.

 On the view-dial at Stórhöfði cape is written on the right-hand side: "On March 11th, 1984 the fishing boat Hellisey perished in the waters east of Heimaey.
 Four crew members were lost, but the ship's mate, Guðlaugur Friðþórsson, swam a distance of a 3.2 nautical miles or 6 kilometers."
 The view-dial will show you the direction from which Guðlaugur swam.

 Guðlaugssundið - the Swim of Guðlaugur - has been an annual tradition in the Westman islands since 1985, a year after Guðlaugur's heroic swim.
 This tradition, which takes place in the swimming pool of the Westman Islands, commemorates the deed of Guðlaugur, and all the fishermen lost at sea.

 It also serves as a reminder to keep our vigilance in the prevention of accidents at sea.
 In 2018 fifteen participants swam a distance of 6 km, which is the distance Guðlaugur swam 35 years ago.

 This travel-blog is a part of a series of travel-blogs I have written about the Westman Islands.

 The 5 other travel-blogs I have written about the Westman Islands are:

-All around Iceland you will notice memorials, which I call the heart of every town and village in Iceland; the Memorial for drowned fishermen in Iceland, on which I am writing a special travel-blog.
+In almost all Iceland's towns and villages, you will notice memorials, which I call the heart of every town and village in Iceland; Minnismerki drukknaðra sjómanna - the Memorial for drowned fishermen in Iceland.
 We Icelanders have lost too many good men at sea and on this day we lost four more; we are glad that Guðlaugur Friðþórsson survived.